puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 You can check on the status of any running or completed jobs with the `puppet job list` command.

+Now that you've deployed your application, use the `curl` command to check the default message configured for Pasture on `pasture-app-large.puppet.vm`:

+    curl 'pasture-app-large.puppet.vm/api/v1/cowsay'

 ## Review